jolivain/trusted-firmware-a/docs/process/contributing.rst

    is the year of most recent contribution. <OWNER> is your name or your company name.

+-  Ensure that the tip of the patch stack compiles in all supported configurations.
+Patches which do not compile will not be merged.

 -  Please test your changes.
 As a minimum, ensure that Linux boots on the Foundation FVP.
 See :ref:`Arm Fixed Virtual Platforms (FVP)` for more information.
 For more extensive testing, consider running the `TF-A Tests`_ against your patches.

+-  Ensure that all CI automated tests pass.
+Failures should be fixed.
+They might block a patch, depending on how critical they are.

 Submitting Changes
 ------------------

--  Ensure that each commit in the series has at least one ``Signed-off-by:`` line, using your real name and email address.
-The names in the ``Signed-off-by:`` and ``Author:`` lines must match.
-If anyone else contributes to the commit, they must also add their own ``Signed-off-by:`` line.
-By adding this line the contributor certifies the contribution is made under the terms of the
-   :download:`Developer Certificate of Origin <../../dco.txt>`.

-   More details may be found in the `Gerrit Signed-off-by Lines guidelines`_.

--  Ensure that each commit also has a unique ``Change-Id:`` line.
-If you have cloned the repository with the "`Clone with commit-msg hook`" clone method (following the :ref:`Prerequisites` document), this should already be the case.

-   More details may be found in the `Gerrit Change-Ids documentation`_.

 -  Submit your changes for review at https://review.trustedfirmware.org targeting the ``integration`` branch.

+-  Add reviewers for your patch:

+   -  At least one code owner for each module modified by the patch.
+See the list of modules and their :ref:`code owners`.

+   -  At least one maintainer.
+See the list of :ref:`maintainers`.

+   -  If some module has no code owner, try to identify a suitable reviewer.
+Running ``git blame`` on the module's source code can help, as it shows who has been working the most recently on this area of the code.

-   -  The changes will then undergo further review and testing by the :ref:`code owners` and :ref:`maintainers`.
+-  The changes will then undergo further review by the designated people.
 Any review comments will be made directly on your patch.
 This may require you to do some rework.
 For controversial changes, the discussion might be moved to the `TF-A mailing list`_ to involve more of the community.

    Refer to the `Gerrit Uploading Changes documentation`_ for more details.